 - a strong commitment to flexible, iterative learning, maximising learning between members and promoting a sense of shared ownership across the community.

 - a desire to facilitate two-way relationships between national and regional activities, as well as relationships with other improvement organisations, and ensure these are well managed as the community grows in size and complexity.

 As part of the next phase of developing Q, work is underway to understand what model will be appropriate to guide and lead Q in the future.
 An idea being considered is the ‘Commons’ model.

 The theory behind the Commons model was developed by economist Elinor Ostrom, whose work demonstrated – in very practical ways – how people could co-produce, and make the most of commonly held assets and resources.

-We are trialling elements of the Commons model during 2017 and 2018.
+We are trialling elements of the Commons model during 2018.